tommie/pygalaxybuds/README.md

 noise cancellation settings, changing touchpad functionality and controlling Find My Earbuds.

-## Issues
+## Known Issues

 * If the library cannot find any device, pass the earbuds' Bluetooth address, like `open('00:11:22:33:44:55')`.
 This seems to be an issue with PyBluez on at least Ubuntu 21.10.
-* Sometimes, the background receive thread bombs out by closing the socket, instead of gracefully shutting down.
+* Sometimes, the background receive thread bombs out when closing the socket, instead of gracefully shutting down.
 * As with all request-response formats, there's a chance the response is missed, or not generated, and a request hangs forever.
+The `frames.FrameDispatcher.oneshot` supports timeouts, but it's not been plumbed through to `Device`.
 * To use the app-launching functionality of the touchpad, you need the app installed, though this library could be used to emulate that too.
+See `device.Device.listen_for_touch_and_hold_app`.

 ## Fun Facts